haitr/flutter_clone/packages/rxflutterify/README.md

 ### Simplifying Data Binding with Streams

-With RxFlutterify, the data binding process becomes significantly easier and more time-saving by leveraging streams.
+With `rxflutterify`, the data binding process becomes significantly easier and more time-saving by leveraging streams.
 By simply adding a `$` in front of your Flutter widgets, you can effortlessly bind them to streams, allowing for automatic updates whenever new data is emitted.

 ***Disclaimer**: this package is a part of my [flutter_clone](https://github.com/haitr/flutter_clone) project.
 Feel free to explore it if you're interested in creating exceptional packages on top of Flutter.*